jiangnan3/smartgrid-llm/README.md

 The project structure is shown below. **prompt_injection.py** and **prompt_injeciton.py** are the simulations for the Bad Data Injection attack and Domain Knowledge Extraction attack respectively.

-An OpenAI API Token will be needed to run the code.
-Please add it to the credential.py definition.
+An OpenAI API Token will be needed to run the OpenAI model evaluation, and a Huggingface LLaMA-3 endpoint and token are needed to run Meta LLaMA-3 evaluation.
+Please add them to the credential.py definition.

 ```bash
 smartgrid-llm/